 Annually, millions of people flock to Da Lat – “Vietnam’s Little Paris” – for some leisure time.
 However, Da Lat has much more to offer: the cool climate, the evergreen hillsides, and the magnificent waterfalls are absolutely ideal for extreme outdoor activities.

 Canyoning adventure in Da Lat

-If you have a penchant for an adventure, why not adding “Canyoning in Da Lat” in your Vietnam’s bucket list?
-You will have a professional tour guide accompany along the whole journey to ensure safety and give training with a little trekking to warm up before committing to climbing up jagged rocks, going up against the current, and finally, abseiling down the waterfall.
+If you have a penchant for adventure, why not add “Canyoning in Da Lat” to your Vietnam’s bucket list?
+You will have a professional tour guide accompany you along the whole journey to ensure safety and give training with a little trekking to warm up before committing to climbing up jagged rocks, going up against the current, and finally, abseiling down the waterfall.

 Hon Tam beach in Nha Trang